VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 * `class` (string) - model class name `"model.online.OnlineSeasonalQuantile"` (or `quantile_online` starting from [v1.13.0](../CHANGELOG.md#1130) with class alias support)
 * `quantiles` (list[float], optional) - The quantiles to estimate. `yhat_lower`, `yhat`, `yhat_upper` are the quantile order.
 By default (0.01, 0.5, 0.99).
 * `seasonal_interval` (string, optional) - the interval for the seasonal adjustment.
 If not set, the model will equal to a simple online quantile model.
 By default not set.
 * `min_subseason` (str, optional) - the minimum interval to estimate quantiles for.
-By default None.
+By default not set.
 Note that the minimum interval should be a multiple of the seasonal interval, i.e. if seasonal_interval='2h', then min_subseason='15m' is valid, but '37m' is not.
-* `use_transform` (bool, optional) - whether to apply a log1p(abs(x)) * sign(x) transformation to the data to stabilize internal quantile estimation.
-By default False.
+* `use_transform` (bool, optional) - whether to internally apply a `log1p(abs(x)) * sign(x)` transformation to the data to stabilize internal quantile estimation.
+Does not affect the scale of produced output (i.e. `yhat`) By default False.
 * `global_smoothing` (float, optional) - the smoothing parameter for the global quantiles. i.e. the output is a weighted average of the global and seasonal quantiles (if `seasonal_interval` and `min_subseason` args are set).
 Should be from `[0, 1]` interval, where 0 means no smoothing and 1 means using only global quantile values.
 * `scale` (float, optional) - the scaling factor for the `yhat_lower` and `yhat_upper` quantiles.
-By default 1.0 (no scaling). if > 1, increases the boundaries [`yhat_lower`, `yhat_upper`] for "non-anomalous" points.
+By default 1.0 (no scaling). if > 1, increases the boundaries [`yhat_lower`, `yhat_upper`] that define "non-anomalous" points.
 Should be > 0.
 * `season_starts_from` (str, optional) - the start date for the seasonal adjustment, as a reference point to start counting the intervals.
 By default '1970-01-01'.
 * `min_n_samples_seen` (int, optional) - the minimum number of samples to be seen (`n_samples_seen_` property) before computing the anomaly score.
 Otherwise, the **anomaly score will be 0**, as there is not enough data to trust the model's predictions.
 Defaults to 16.
-* `compression` (int, optional) - the compression parameter for the T-Digest.
+* `compression` (int, optional) - the compression parameter for the underlying [t-digests](https://www.sciencedirect.com/science/article/pii/S2665963820300403).
 Higher values mean higher accuracy but higher memory usage.
 By default 100.

 *Config Example*

-Suppose you have a data with strong intraday (hourly) and intraweek (daily) seasonality, and data granularity is '5m' with more than 5% expected outliers present in data.
+Suppose we have a data with strong intraday (hourly) and intraweek (daily) seasonality, data granularity is '5m' with up to 5% expected outliers present in data.
 Then you can apply similar config:

 ```yaml
 models: